NOAA-GFDL/MDTF-diagnostics/diagnostics/ocn_surf_flux_diag/doc/ocn_surf_flux_diag.rst

 the Indian and western tropical Pacific Oceans [Dellaripa and Maloney, 2015, Bui et al., 2020].

-we use in-situ data from TAO/TRITON/RAMA to create a location-based latent heat flux matrix determined by specific humidity deficiency at the surface layer (dq) and surface wind speed (sfcWind).
-By comparing the matrix between observation and models/reanalysis, we reveal where model/reanalysis latent heat flux biases are largest in dq-sfcWind space.
-The latent heat flux biases shown in the matrix demonstrate dependence on both sfcWind and dq.
-An offline latent heat bias correction can be performed on model simulations based on the bias latent heat fluxes matrix as a function of dq and sfcWind.
+For this diagnostic, we use in-situ data from TAO/TRITON/RAMA to create a location-based latent heat flux matrix determined by specific humidity deficiency at the surface layer (dq) and surface wind speed (sfcWind).
+By comparing the matrix between observation and models/reanalysis, the diagnostic can help revealing where model/reanalysis latent heat flux biases are in the dq-sfcWind space.
+The latent heat flux biases shown in the diagnostic
+demonstrate dependence on both sfcWind and dq.
+An offline latent heat bias correction can be performed on simulations based on the bias latent heat fluxes matrix as a function of dq and sfcWind.

 Version & Contact info
 ----------------------

-- Version/revision information: version 1 (10/15/2021)
+- Version/revision information: version 2 (12/10/2021)
 - PI (Charlotte A. DeMott, Colorado State University, charlotte.demott@colostate.edu)
 - Developer/point of contact (Chia-Wei Hsu, Colorado State University, Chia-Wei.Hsu@colostate.edu)